galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank.md

 ---
 path: "/docs/getting-started/simbank"
-title: "SimBank"
+title: "Exploring SimBank"
 ---
 Distributed with Galasa, SimBank is a component that simulates a mainframe application.
-As delivered, it implements a toy banking application against which you can configure and run a set of provided tests in preparation for running your own tests against an *actual* mainframe application.
+It sits above another component called SimPlatform, which exists to provide options for future growth.
+As delivered, SimBank implements a toy banking application against which you can configure and run a set of provided tests in preparation for running your own tests against an *actual* mainframe application.
 You can also practice writing some new tests to run against the SimBank banking application.

 By exercising the Galasa framework against SimBank, you can pre-empt a lot (but not all) of the work and learning necessary to eventually hook your own tests up with a genuine mainframe environment.
 If the provided SimBank tests do not work, then it is unlikely that you will be able to run your own tests on a mainframe application.
-In summary, SimBank helps you to learn how to use Galasa in anger, exposing problems before they become major obstacles.
+In summary, SimBank helps you to learn Galasa's basic principles of operation before you need to learn how to connect Galasa to your own mainframe application-under-test.

 ## Launching SimBank
 1. Start Eclipse.